percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1398](https://perconadev.atlassian.net/browse/EVEREST-1398) - The time format is now unified across all backups and restores, ensuring consistency and clarity.

-- [EVEREST-1399](https://perconadev.atlassian.net/browse/EVEREST-1399) The Resource per node now correctly shows the value set when creating the database.
+- [EVEREST-1399](https://perconadev.atlassian.net/browse/EVEREST-1399) The Resource per node now correctly shows the preset value set when creating the database.
 Before, the value set during and after database creation did not match.

 - [EVEREST-1407](https://perconadev.atlassian.net/browse/EVEREST-1407) - We resolved an issue where a user not included in the RBAC configuration (lacking permissions) could access certain information on Percona Everest.